-The net result of getting a full shave first time is not only a better shave but also less irritation to the skin.
+The net result of getting a full shave the first time is not only a better shave but also less irritation to the skin.
 Much less.
-It’s also possibly a reason why the Fusion Power blades last longer, realistically, I’m using them less because they do the job first time round.
+It’s also possibly a reason why the Fusion Power blades last longer, realistically, I’m using them less because they do the job the first time around.

 Shave a bit off…The Cost